 Nasal decongestant medications are not always safe nor proven to always work in children.
 Sometimes these drugs cause hallucinations, irritability and increased heart rate.
 Nevertheless, just because medications are risky does not mean your child has to tolerate a stuffy nose.
 You can harness the power of steam to loosen mucous and make coughing productive.
 Simply place a humidifier in your child’s room or allow him to inhale steam from a hot shower.
 Older children can stand above a kettle of boiling water, inhaling the thick, rising steam for several minutes until breathing becomes easier.

-Salt Water Drops
+Salt Water or Saline Drops

 Salt water or Saline drops work well as a natural decongestant by flushing fluids from the nose.
 This safe and effective remedy can be used on children of all ages—even babies.
 Although the initial application may cause some fussing, the process is generally quick and can be done several times daily.